oshan-vishwajith/Fun-with-Quiz/README.md

 # 🎯 Fun with Quiz

 A simple and fun **quiz game** built in **C language**!
-Create and answer multiple-choice questions to test your general knowledge!
+Challenge yourself with multiple-choice questions and see how much you really know!

 ---